 Fill i n the blanks: 1.
 Foreign currency is a currency of other than the of the entity.
 2. Government grants in the form of cost. of non-monetary assets is re ecorded at if it is given free 3.
-Short-term employee benefits are employee benefits (other than termination benefits) that are expected to be settled wholly before after the end of the annual reporting period in which the employees render the related service.
-4. Where retirement benefit scheme is amended in a manner which results in additional benefits being provided to retired employees, the cost of the additional benefits should be taken as as per AS 5.
+Short-term employee benefits a to be settled wholly before render the related service.
+4. Where retirement benefit scher provided to retired employees, to 5.
 5. When the carrying amount of the is written down. e qualifying asset exceeds its recoverable amount or n et realisable value, 6.
-Borrowing costs are as part of cost of qualifying asset when it is probable that they will result in future economic benefits and cost can be measured reliably.
-7. A reporting entity is exempt from the disclosure requirements in relation to related party transactions and outstanding balances, including commitments, with a that has control or joint control of, a significant influence over, the reporting entity.
-8. is the period over which an asset is expected to be economically usable by one or more users 9.
-Any assistance by government in the form of transfers of resources to an entity in return for past or future compliance with certain conditions relating to the operating activities of the entity is known as 10. is essentially any party that controls or can significantly influence the management or operating policies of the company during the reporting period.
-11. A is a business segment or a geographical segment identified for which segment information i required to be disclosed by this Statement.
-12. A lease is classified as a if it transfers substantially o all the risks and rewards incid lental to ownership.
+Borrowing costs are as future economic benefits and co at they will result in 7.
+A reporting entity is exempt from outstanding balances, including significant influence over, the re g commitments, with a $$ 8. is the period over which ch an asset is expected to l be economically usable by one or more users.
+9. Any assistance by government compliance with certain conditi - - 10. is essentially any party policies of the company during cantly influence the manag ement or operating 11.
+A is a business segme required to be disclosed by this nent identified for which seg ment information is 12.
+A lease is classified as a if it transfers substantially o all the risks and rewards incid lental to ownership.
 13. A lease is classified as an to ownership. if it does not transfer so ubstantially all the risks and rewards incidental is the non-cancellable period for which the lessee has contracted to lease the asset together with any further terms for which the lessee has the option to continue to lease the asset, with or without further payment, when at the inception of the lease it is reasonably certain that the lessee will exercise the option.